revilowaldow/BITC/Sessions/2026/05 17 - Session 65.md

 [[Zheevaglishgar]] lives in tower to the south

-Creature lives far beneath the surface, loathing that l
+Creature lives far beneath the surface, loathing that lurks, [[Tarknurker]] black dragon Ancient god of destruction and degradation, Aepoptosis